Nathaniel Fick: Career

-Ambassador at-large
+Ambassador at Large for Cyberspace & Digital Policy

-On June 3, 2022, Fick was nominated as the U.S. State Department’s first Ambassador-at-Large for Cyberspace and Digital Policy.
+On June 3, 2022, Fick was nominated as the U.S. State Department’s first Ambassador-at-Large for Cyberspace and Digital Policy, leading U.S. diplomacy on cybersecurity, digital, and emerging technology issues.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on August 3, 2022.

-The Senate confirmed Fick's nomination on September 15 by unanimous voice vote, and he was sworn in on September 21.
+The committee favorably reported his nomination to the Senate floor on September 14.
+The full Senate confirmed Fick's nomination on September 15 by voice vote, and he was sworn in on September 21.

 On February 4, 2023, Fick announced that his personal Twitter account had been hacked.
 He called the incident one of the "perils of the job".
 It was unclear who hacked the account or if any unauthorized tweets were being sent from the account.

+He led U.S. delegations in venues around the world focused on A.I. governance, following the release of ChatGPT.
+In November 2023, Ambassador Fick testified before the United States Senate Foreign Relations Committee on U.S. diplomacy in support of the responsible governance of artificial intelligence.

+In February 2024, he traveled to Kyiv, Ukraine with Director Jen Easterly of the Cybersecurity and Infrastructure Security Agency to reaffirm American support for Ukraine's digital defense even as the U.S. Congress delayed funding the supplemental appropriation.
+They held a public event upon their return at the German Marshall Fund of the United States in Washington, DC.

+Ambassador Fick and his team led the creation of the U.S. International Cyberspace and Digital Policy Strategy, released by Secretary of State Antony Blinken at the RSA Conference in San Francisco on May 6, 2024.
+Fick discussed the strategy publicly at a forum hosted by the Council on Foreign Relations later that week.
+Fick left his position upon Donald Trump taking office.
+Before leaving office, Fick gave an interview to Wired warning against complacency in the battle over cyberspace with China and Russia.

 Personal life

 He resides in Maine with his wife, Margaret Angell, and two daughters.

 In popular culture

 Fick and his platoon were the subjects of a series of articles in Rolling Stone and the book Generation Kill by the embedded journalist Evan Wright.
 The articles won the National Magazine Award in 2003.
-Generation Kill was adapted by David Simon and Ed Burns into a miniseries of the same name for HBO, in which Fick was portrayed by Stark Sands.
+Generation Kill was adapted by David Simon and Ed Burns into a miniseries of the same name for HBO, in which Fick is portrayed by Stark Sands.